sjbylo/aba/README.md

    - An x86 RHEL 8/9 or Fedora (e.g. VM) with internet access, typically on a laptop.
    - Clone or download this Git repository (https://github.com/sjbylo/aba.git) to any location in your home directory.
    - Download and store the Red Hat registry pull secret to `~/.pull-secret.json` (a pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret).
-   - Install required RPMs listed in `templates/rpms-external.txt`.
+   - Install required RPMs listed in `templates/rpms-external.txt` (or let Aba use dnf to install).
    - Run `sudo dnf update` to ensure all packages are up to date (optional).
    - Password-less `sudo` access is highly recommended.